TomBombadilV/hack-the-interview-ii/README.md

 # Hack the Interview II - Global
-These are my solutions for HackerRank's [Hack the Interview II Contest](https://www.hackerrank.com/contests/hack-the-interview-ii-global/challenges).
+These are my Python 3 solutions for HackerRank's [Hack the Interview II Contest](https://www.hackerrank.com/contests/hack-the-interview-ii-global/challenges).
 These solutions placed within the top 100 submissions (2nd percentile).

 Test cases from HackerRank are available in the [test-cases](https://github.com/TomBombadilV/hack-the-interview-ii/tree/master/test-cases) directory.
 Minimum String Coefficient's test cases were not made available.